Anjalisj4g/Exploratory-Data-Analysis/README.md

         max_salary_position = grouped_by_position.loc[grouped_by_position['Salary'].idxmax()]

 To represent this graphically, bar graph is used.

 ![image](https://github.com/Anjalisj4g/Exploratory-Data-Analysis/assets/162909803/37c1d837-fcd3-4931-855d-032f398d3324)

 ![image](https://github.com/Anjalisj4g/Exploratory-Data-Analysis/assets/162909803/1b867d44-6437-4899-ad26-1df5eb10500d)

 To investigate if there is any correlation between Age and Salary, corr() function is applied.
 Using this function, we can create a Correlation Matrix of employee details.

 ![image](https://github.com/Anjalisj4g/Exploratory-Data-Analysis/assets/162909803/438792e1-b73a-4aac-899d-5bd370e8dda5)

+## Insights
+* Most number of employees are in team New Orleans Pelicans with 4.1% of the total number of employees followed by team Memphis Grizzlies with 3.9%.
+* Most number of employees are in position SG followed by position PF.
+The least number of employees are in position C.
+* Employees of age group 25-30 are the predominant group followed by age group 18-25.
+Employees of age group 35-40 are least dominant in the data.
+*  Team with Highest Salary Expenditure is Memphis Grizzlies and team with Least Salary Expenditure is Orlando Magic.
+Also, Position with Highest Salary Expenditure is PF and position with least Salary Expenditure is C.
+*  From the correlation matrix, the correlation coefficient of age and salary is exactly 1.
+This means that there is a strong positive linear relationship between these two variables.
+This indicates that as age increases, salary also increases proportionally and vice-versa.
+Through this relationship, we can predict the salary of an employee by knowing his/her age.